 The X800G is available in five screen sizes: 43”, 49” 55”, 65” and 75” models.
 This assortment of sizes gives consumers more options in finding a size that fits their décor and viewing environment.
 Prices range from $649.00 to $1,999.00.
-For this review I evaluated the 65” model.
+For this review, I evaluated the 65” model.

 Note: As mentioned above, this review is also a comparison to Sony’s X950G.
 And since I’ve already posted a thorough review of the X950G, I will not mention its features or stand-alone performance in this review.
-I will however, talk about how it compares to the X800G in the performance section below.
+I will, however, talk about how it compares to the X800G in the performance section below.
 You can check out the full XBR65X950G review here.

 Design and Features

-The XBR65X800G is an average looking display with decent build quality, although it isn’t as well made as Sony’s more expensive 950G, and by comparison, the 800G feels more cheaply made.
+The XBR65X800G is an average-looking display with decent build quality, although it isn’t as well made as Sony’s more expensive 950G, and by comparison, the 800G feels more cheaply made.
 This was apparent when I examined the back panel.
 The plastic cover felt and sounded much thinner as I tapped on it with my hand.

 Furthermore, the frame and bezel are made of plastic, as well as the back portion of the TV’s stand (feet).
 The front portion of the stand is made of metal.
-The stand does however, provide good stability.
+The stand does, however, provide good stability.
 The bezel is not as thin as the X950G’s and seems a bit thick in comparison and measures approximately 5/8”.

-The screen has a semi-gloss finish and contains edge-lit LED backlighting with frame dimming.
+The screen has a semi-gloss finish and contains direct-lit LED backlighting with frame dimming.
 I did notice the X950G’s screen surface is slightly glossier, which in my opinion adds a bit more clarity and transparency to the picture image.
 The X950G uses full-array LED backlighting with local dimming which provides much better contrast and black level capability when compared to the screen lighting method used on the 800G.

 The remote control is of basic design and offers soft push-button control, and features a built-in mic for voice recognition.
 This feature will allow you to control select Android TV functions through the built-in Google Assistant.
 The remote is not backlit.